srct/masontoday/README.md

 *   We use yarn in this project to standardize dependencies.
     Yarn can be installed [here](https://yarnpkg.com/en/docs/install)

-Note:

-Because of a known bug in react-native-navigation v2 the package requires you to complete its build

-If you don't have typescript installed run

-`npm install -g typescript`

-then to build

-`cd /node_modules/react-native-navigation`

-`tsc`

 And you're done!

 ## Setup